The Dominance and Monopolies Review: Sweden

 - whether customers have counterweighing buyer power.

-In two recent cases, Swedish Match25 and Nasdaq,26 the PMC refrained from relying on a market share presumption, despite high market shares.
-However, following an appeal of the judgment in Swedish Match, the PMCA stated that market shares of more than 70 per cent in volume and value was a strong indication that Swedish Match had a dominant position, and that it would have to be exceptionally easy for new players to enter the market, or expand, in order for Swedish Match not to be deemed to have a dominant position.27
+In two recent cases, Swedish Match19 and Nasdaq,20 the Patent and Market Court (PMC) refrained from relying on a market share presumption, despite high market shares.
+However, following an appeal of the judgment in Swedish Match, the Patent and Market Court of Appeal (PMCA) stated that market shares of more than 70 per cent in volume and value provided a strong indication that Swedish Match had a dominant position, and that it would have to be exceptionally easy for new players to enter the market, or expand, for Swedish Match not to be deemed to have a dominant position.21

-The courts have also referred to the European Commission's guidance paper on exclusionary abuses for further guidance on the term 'dominant position'.28
+The courts have also referred to the European Commission's guidance paper on exclusionary abuses for further guidance on the term 'dominant position'.22

 The prohibition against the abuse of a dominant position does not define the term 'abuse'; the type of abuses mentioned in the prohibition are only examples, and do not constitute an exhaustive list.
 For a definition of abuse, both the SCA and the Swedish courts regularly refer to the CJEU's judgment in Hoffman-La Roche, in which an abuse was defined as: